-PHAR 4241 - GRAND ROUNDS (FALL) (2:2:0 F)
+PHAR 4200 - GRAND ROUNDS (2:2:0, F/IVC)

-Grand Rounds is a Capstone course that is designed to be a culminating experience which synthesizes knowledge and communication skills developed through the curriculum, fosters lifelong learning, and prepares students for licensure examination and pharmacy practice.
-As pharmacists, TTUHSC SOP graduates will be called upon to present to health care professionals.
-The student will develop an ACPE-quality continuing education program which fulfills all of the requirements of an ACPE provider.
-16 week course.
+Grand Rounds is designed to be a culminating experience where students critically evaluate clinical literature, synthesize knowledge, and develop communication skills.
+As pharmacists, TTUHSC SOP graduates will be called upon to present continuing education to health care professionals.
+The student will develop an ACPE-quality continuing education program which fulfills the primary requirements of an ACPE provider.
+16 week course in the Fourth professional year, Fall semester.
 Syllabus available.